 I use MagMod’s MagBox with Godox AD200 during portrait sessions, which is perfect for an easy setup.

 I also use Aputure Light Dome II for morning bridal getting ready pictures with a LED light.
 The light is very soft from the Aputure dome, hence it is my go-to modifier to use in the morning preps.

 To carry the equipment, there is nothing better than ThinkTank.
 I own the ThinkTank Airport Advantage.
 Its small form factor means it’s perfect to take as carry-on luggage on travels.

 I recently invested in a Peak Design strap and I must say I do not know why I didn’t buy it earlier.
 Perfect for attaching the straps on cameras and so comfortable.

 As I am a portrait studio photographer too, a tripod is a must for some shots.
-I believe a good tripod is the one which you can easily open and close and is easy to attach cameras to.
-So for this I invested in 3Legged Thing’s Billy tripod.
+I believe a good tripod is one that you can easily open and close and is easy to attach to cameras.
+So for this, I invested in 3Legged Thing’s Billy tripod.
 So light and easy to carry.
 It is also very sturdy.

 Whatever we do as photographers, the most important part of our job is editing.
 So investing in good equipment should be the norm.
-One, it saves time; and two, it last longer.
+One, it saves time; and two, it lasts longer.

 Editing in Photoshop is easy with my Wacom Medium Tablet rather than using a mouse.